-According to the Delaware Board of Medical Practice's (the "BMP", the "Medical Board", or the "Board") licensing file, the Board was aware of the Pennsylvania complaint against Dr. Bradley and discussed the complaint with Pennsylvania authorities.
-Within a month after consulting with Pennsylvania, the Medical Board informed Pennsylvania that no action would be taken against Bradley in Delaware either and the case was closed.
+Pennsylvania complaint against Dr. Bradley and discussed the complaint with Pennsylvania authorities.
+Within a month after consulting with them, the Medical Board informed Pennsylvania authorities that no action would be taken against Bradley in Delaware either and the case was closed.